notsue/hax/README.md

 # HaX

 **HaX** is the name of a markup language.
-A parser 'hax.py' converts HaX to XML, HTML or XHTML.
+Comming soon: `hax.py`,  converting HaX to XML, HTML5 or XHTML.

 ## Objective

 Edit XML- or HTML5-files with less energy.
-HaX-tags are shortcuts for XML-tags.
+HaX-tags are syntactic sugar for XML-tags.
+HaX means 'Half XML'.
+XML-markup is reduced by half.

 For example: